 e.
 Shared Stormwater Management.
 Wherever appropriate, treatment basins shall be designed to be shared by multiple building sites to minimize the land area devoted to stormwater management.

 7. Service Areas.
 Service areas shall be integrated into the overall site plan.
-They shall be designed to meet the functional needs of the facility while minimizing any traffic or visual conflicts, audible noise, or smells.
+They shall be designed to meet the functional needs of the facility while minimizing any traffic or visual conflicts, audible noise, or odors.

 a.
 Locations.
-All facilities for service, including waste collection and storage facilities, off-street loading and unloading areas, loading docks, storage facilities, dumpsters, fueling areas, and vehicle service and maintenance areas, shall be located at the side or rear of the principal building.
+All facilities for service, including waste collection and storage facilities, off-street loading and unloading areas, loading docks, storage facilities, dumpsters, fueling areas, and vehicle service and maintenance areas shall be located at the side or rear of the principal building.
 Locations that face public roadways or abutting residential properties shall be avoided.
 Overhead doors or other vehicle entrances or exits shall not be located on any façade that faces a public street or residential neighborhood.

 b.
 Design.
 Service areas shall be sized to fit the specific needs of the building and its intended operations.
 The smallest size needed to meet the building’s requirements is encouraged.